chrisabrams/react-middleware-router/README.md

 # react-middleware-router
 A middleware-based router for React.
 This router is designed to be a drop-in replacement for both `react-router` and if using redux `react-router-redux`.
 I originally designed this router as an example for a friend to show how logic can be performed before a route renders a component; in this case it was a single page app making an authentication request but I made the project generic enough that any logic could be applied as long as it could be run inside a middleware function.
+Please see the test for examples of sync as well as async middleware.

 ## Installation